 The characteristic greenish-grey to brown colour of ordinary Portland cement results from a number of in its chemical composition.
 These are, in descending order of colouring effect, chromium, manganese, iron, copper, vanadium, nickel and titanium.
 The amount of these elements in white cement has to be minimised as far as possible in order to obtain the white colour.
-Most importantly, Cr2O3 has to be kept below 0.003%, Mn2O3 below 0.03% and Fe2O3 below 0.35% in white clinker.
+Most importantly, Cr203 has to

 In order to obtain these chemical purities, specially selected, high-grade raw materials are needed to manufacture white clinker.
-For example, limestone used in cement manufacture usually contains 0.3-1% Fe2O3, whereas levels below 0.1% are sought in limestone for manufacture of white cement.
-Furthermore, typical clays used in grey cement raw mix may contain 5-15% Fe2O3.
+For example, limestone used in cement manufacture usually contains 0.3-1% Fe203, whereas levels below 0.1% are sought in limestone for manufacture of white cement.
+Furthermore, typical clays used in grey cement raw mix may contain 5-15% Fe203.
 Levels below 0.5% are desirable for white clinker and conventional clays are therefore usually replaced with kaolin.
-Kaolin is fairly low in SiO2, and so a large amount of high-grade sand with low iron content is usually also included in the raw mix for white clinker.
+Kaolin is fairly low in Si02, and so a large amount of high-grade sand with low iron content is usually also included in the raw mix for white clinker.